pic

 z = sum(log, x) # log(2) + log(3) + log(4)

-Given a function and its methods, we can now analyze the process triggered when a function is called.
-In the following, we'll base our explanations on the following function foo:
+Building upon our understanding of function definition and methods, let's now analyze the process triggered when a function is called.
+In the following, all our explanations will be based on the following function foo:

 foo(a, b) = 2 + a * b